Track Status Light

 When the CLEAR status arrives, the light can show the clear color, restore immediately to the pre-alert state, or show the clear color briefly before restoring.

+When the session transitions to the finished phase and a WLED finished playlist or preset is configured, it is activated briefly before the end action runs.
 When the session leaves active phases, the configured end action runs after an optional delay.
+If a WLED session-end playlist or preset is configured and the end action is Set neutral color, it is used instead of the neutral color.
 Temporary scenes created during the session are cleaned up automatically when the session ends.